Information for Course Instructors and TAs

 - audio recording feedback during critiques.

-Supports that are available through the CSD
+Supports that are available through Student Accessibility Services

 - access to an Assistive Technologist